DMovies - Your platform for thought-provoking cinema

 This attention to reality occasionally accounts for bad lighting: shadows dominate the frame, making it harder to discern which face belongs to which character.
 The Story of Souleymane suffers from audio problems; the background clatter at the homeless house is distractingly high in the mix.
 Technical problems aside, what audiences experience here is rawness, empathising with the real life struggle in a way that never patronises the subject.
 Sangare delivers a soulful, stirring portrait of a man in distress, a human in need of affection, instead of loneliness.
 Whatever the outcome of the meeting – Souleymane’s citizenship hinges on flourish and fabrication, an affectation that frightens him – there’s no doubt that the central character is a man of tremendous courage and restraint.

-The Story of Souleymane is showing in the Un Certain Regard section of the 77th Cannes International Film Festival.
+The Story of Souleymane premiered in the Un Certain Regard section of the 77th Cannes International Film Festival, when this piece was originally written.
+Also showing in the 58th edition of Karlovy Vary.

 By Eoghan Lyng - 24-05-2024